skylarng89/change-sender-id/readme.txt

 Requires at least: 5.0
 Requires PHP: 7.4

+Change the default WordPress sender name and email to your own for more personalized outgoing emails.

 == Overview ==
 This plugin allows you to change the default sender name and sender email of your WordPress website to a more personalised value.
 Make your website visitors know it is you sending the emails.